Intended Audience

 Only Allows Single Expressions

-Arrow functions do have a downside in comparison to closures.
+Arrow functions in PHP do have a downside in comparison to closures.
 They're limited to a single statement, whereas closures can contain multiple statements.

 For example, let's imagine we had a basic closure that takes a name, uppercases the first letter of the name passed to it, and then returns the name with a greeting.
 But if the name passed to the closure is Ashley